 8. Buyeo Garimseong Fortress (부여 가림성)

-Garimseong Fortress, or also known as Seongheungsanseong Fortress (성흥산성), is a historical site that overlooks the lower stretch of Geum River.
+Garimseong Fortress, also known as Seongheungsanseong Fortress (성흥산성), is a historical site that overlooks the lower stretch of Geum River.
 The stone fortress traces back to the Baekje Dynasty and holds an important history as it was built to protect the Ungjinseong Fortress / Sabiseong Fortress (Baekje’s capital) during the Baekje era.

 Several scenes were shot here featuring the famous Zelkova tree, which is a very popular hotspot for photoshoot (especially among couples).
 The tree briefly appeared in Episode 3 and 4 – in Gu Chan-seong’s dreams – where Jang Man-wol was seen smiling at Chung-myung and Yeon-woo, then later resting by herself under the tree.